IskrenVanev/CSCB634-/README.md

 - The admin can manage orders.
 - The admin can create, edit and delete books
 - The admin can manage users.
+- The admin can Change the name of the Website
+- The admin can create, edit and delete suppliers
 ## Customer Area
 - The customer can order different books
 - The customer can manage his cart